SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 # -- now check why we have uncommented this code as i commented this code because this code was conflicting with the explaination i just gave you so why we uncommented can you find out and to do this you can anlyse other folders also. -- ✅ this is working correctly.

--- Test the ui improvement done for the mobile responsiveness.
+# -- Test the ui improvement done for the mobile responsiveness. -- In some pages it is working but still needs more improvement.

 # -- Make sure backend and python server both are allowing the job discription in (txt, docx and pdf) format as currently i think pythonserver is allowing the .txt file type only have to check it. -- ✅ Mostly completed Testing remaining.